iv-cores/gradle-public-resources/README.md

 <sub>Note: `${group}` and `${name}` refer to the gradle project's group and name properties.</sub>

 ## Application Properties

-Properties can be set in `application.properties`, `application.yml`, or similar configuration files to modify your library at runtime.
+Spring application properties (`application.properties`, `application.yml`, etc.) can be used to modify your library at runtime.
 Currently, the only configurable property is the `url`.

 Assuming the `propertyPrefix` in the `www` configuration is set to `my-ui`, you can override the `url` at runtime with the following property: